 When the CLEAN cycle starts, the automatic door lock cycle begins.
-The temperature gauge begins to move to CLEAN five minutes after the clean mode is initiated.
 Check the door to confirm that it is locked.
 You can stop the clean cycle by selecting the OFF position.
+The CLEANING light will turn off only after the oven has cooled below 500°F (260°C) and the automatic door lock has completed its cycle to the open position.

-Make certain that the oven door is locked at the beginning of the cleaning cycle.
+Make certain that the oven door is locked at the beginning of the self-cleaning cycle.

-To Set Self-Clean Ovens
+To Set Self-Clean